-\smartparagraph{Point Query.} On one hand, when bloom filters are not stored in the Autumn, the worst-case point read cost becomes $O(L)$.
-For instance, when the target key is not stored in the storage engine, all levels must be examined before returning the answer (key is not found). \policy reduces the number of levels and thus enhances the performance of point query to $O(\sqrt(logN))$ complexity.
-On the other hand, bloom filters may speed up point query performance, allowing runs without the target key to be skipped.
+\smartparagraph{Point Query.} In LSM-Trees, the worst-case point read cost is $O(L)$ with zero look-ups.
+When the target key is not stored in the storage engine, all levels must be examined before returning the answer (key is not found).
+Since the number of levels is $O(\sqrt{logN})$ in Autumn, as shown in Equation~\ref{eq:autumnlevels}, Autumn with \policy enhances the performance of point query to $O(\sqrt{logN})$ complexity.
+Moreover, bloom filters may speed up point query performance, allowing runs without the target key to be skipped.
 Disk I/0s are saved at some moderate main memory space cost in which the filters require about 2 to 10 bits per data entry.

-\smartparagraph{Bloom Filters Optimization.} We showcase how \policy achieves the same worst case point query complexity as the complexity in Leveling by fine-tuning the bloom filters memory budget across different levels.
+\smartparagraph{Bloom Filter Optimization.} We showcase how \policy achieves the same worst case point query complexity as the complexity in Leveling by fine-tuning the bloom filters memory budget across different levels.
 The method to derive the optimal bloom filter memory allocations is inspired by Monkey~\cite{dayan2017monkey}.

 The expected number of probes wasted by a zero-result lookup is the summation of FPRs from all Bloom filters.
 In \policy, each level contains one sorted run.
 The point read cost $R$ can be calculated using Equation~\ref{eq:read cost}, where it sums all the FPRs from level 1 to level $L$.